What Does it Mean to Transition Health Care?

 - order prescription refills

-- contact your diabetes care team
+- contact the diabetes care team

 To find an adult doctor who specializes in diabetes: